 The NovoStitch Pro will be sold through Smith & Nephew's sports medicine division, but will also continue to be sold by Ceterix’s sales team.
-The deal is set to close in early 2019.

 Though it's U.K.-based, Smith & Nephew has also been in the news this year for its involvement in NestCC's initial round of real world evidence test cases.
 The company has also been growing its robotic surgery capabilities and 3D printing ventures.